 Factors juries consider include how bad your injuries are, how much they interfere with your life, and how long they last.

 Do I Need an Attorney For My Car Accident Case?

-Not every car accident needs an attorney.
+Not every car wreck in Georgia needs an attorney.
 If you’re only slightly injured or have a small amount of medical bills, you may not need to get an attorney involved.

 However, if you’ve suffered serious injuries, a loved one has been killed, there’s a dispute over who’s at fault, the accident involves a tractor-trailer or commercial vehicle, or you have a significant amount of medical bills and lost income from missing work, it’s time to speak with an attorney.

 Personal injury attorneys charge a contingency fee, which is a percentage of the financial recovery in the case.
 The attorney also advances any expenses necessary to prosecute the case.

 If there is no financial recovery, you don’t owe the attorney anything.